For students attending the Study Abroad with the Bachelor's Programme in Biomedicine Application - Bachelor's Programme in Biomedicine

 The updated list of our partner universities will be found here.

-The deadline of the application for exchange studies in semester 6 during the academic year 2022-2023 is January 28th, 2022 at 11AM.
-Deadline for exchange studies in Leiden in semester 3 (Autumn 2022) is February 28th at 11am.
-Deadline for exchange studies in Leiden in semester 4 will be in August and the exact date will be posted here shortly.
+The deadline of the application for exchange studies in semester 6 during the academic year 2022-2023 is January 27th, 2023 at 11AM.
+Deadline for exchange studies in Leiden in semester 3 (Autumn 2023) is February 10th, 2023 at 11am.
+Deadline for exchange studies in Leiden in semester 4 will be in August and the exact date will be posted here later on.

 Step by step instructions for how to complete and submit the electronic application form: